-Both inside and outside Japan, he's best known for Black Comedy, over-the-top violence, and Gorn; but his films cover a much wider range of genres and styles.
-Along with his signature action and horror, he's also produced examples of period drama, sentimental road picture, teen drama, more traditional crime drama, children's movies, and some that defy any attempt at labeling, such as the live-action/claymation horror comedy musical The Happiness of the Katakuris.
+Both inside and outside Japan, he's best known for Black Comedy, over-the-top violence and Gorn, but his films cover a much wider range of genres and styles.
+Along with his signature action and horror, he's also produced examples of period dramas, sentimental road pictures, teen dramas, more traditional crime dramas, children's movies, and some that defy any attempt at labeling, such as the live-action/claymation horror comedy musical The Happiness of the Katakuris.

 His V-cinema releases, despite frequent extreme depictions of violence and sexual perversion, are often philosophical explorations of the darker side of the human psyche.

 - The Great Yokai War

 - The Bird People in China

 - Sukiyaki Western Django, with a cameo by Quentin Tarantino

 - Rainy Dog

 - Chakushin Ari (With an American remake, One Missed Call.)

 - The Masters of Horror episode "Imprint", which was pulled from its scheduled airing by Showtime because it was too extreme.